 As goalies worldwide recognize the potential and importance of cognitive training they have begun to use a number of tools, including NeuroTracker, Vizual Edge, concentration grids, and newer versions of the old DynaVision reflexive light board.
 Many goalies now include neurocognitive training weekly or even more frequently as part of their overall training.

 The drills included with Sense Arena in some cases provide challenges not available in the other systems, and in others they try to put their own spin on familiar drills.
-Reactive light boards are typically a three-foot square space on the wall, but in Sense Arena it fills your entire field of view and requires full-body movement to select the randomly appearing objects.
+Reactive light boards are typically a three-foot square space on the wall, but in Sense Arena the board wraps around the goalie in a semi-circle requiring full shoulder checks to touch the farthest lights, again something that's unique to VR and takes advantage of the medium in a creative way.

 The training plan module prepared by Los Angeles Kings Goaltending Coach (and InGoal Premium Member!), Bill Ranford

 The plans are an eight-day series of drills that the goaltender is walked-through to direct their training.
-Ranford’s includes a four-day progression to create a foundation of using the hands, three sessions on deflections, screens and rush attacks to develop footwork and hands, and finally on the last day a fun reflex competition session.
-His pros are using it too.
+Ranford's includes a four-day progression to create a foundation of using the hands, three sessions on deflections, screens and rush attacks to develop footwork and hands, and finally on the last day a fun reflex competition session.
+His pros are using Sense Arena regularly now.

 "I really think after surgery it would have been the perfect tool to keep working on my game and to keep my brain active without putting any wear and tear on my body and my hips," he said.
 "The fact you can also do it in your living room, without going down, just working on your tracking or your box control.
 It's amazing.
 I'm shocked by how realistic the whole thing is."